The first question I am going to answer is in this Cisco ISE Tutorial is “What is Cisco ISE and what does Cisco ISE do?

-What is Cisco ISE?
+What is Cisco ISE used for?

 Cisco Identity Services Engine (ISE) is a server based product, either a Cisco ISE appliance or Virtual Machine that enables the creation and enforcement of access polices for endpoint devices connected to a companies network.